 Whether the child has a chronic or current illness, or recurrent infection

-The child's immunisations status
+The child's immunisation status

 Family growth: